Tomb of the Unknown Soldier

-A Tomb of the Unknown Soldier or Tomb of the Unknown Warrior is a monument dedicated to the services of an unknown soldier and to the common memories of all soldiers killed in war.
-Such tombs can be found in many nations and are usually high-profile national monuments.
+A Tomb of the Unknown Soldier or Tomb of the Unknown Warrior is a monument dedicated to the services of an unknown soldier and the common memories of all soldiers killed in war.
+Such tombs are located in many nations and are usually high-profile national monuments.
 Throughout history, many soldiers have died in war with their remains being unidentified.
 Following World War I, a movement arose to commemorate these soldiers with a single tomb, containing the body of one such unidentified soldier.

 History

 A shrine in Jinju, Korea, which commemorated those who died in defense of Korea during the Imjin War in 1592, has been described as the first Tomb of the Unknown Soldier.
 It is, however, more inclusive, in that it is a memorial to all who died in defense of the city against the forces of Toyotomi Hideyoshi, civilian as well as soldier.
 Beginning in 1593, when the Ministry of Rites received permission to perform a sacrifice for all who died in the battle, not only the identifiable bodies, the state offered sacrifices for the dead twice a year in spring and autumn until 1908, when the practice was ended by royal edict.

-The first known monument of an unknown soldier in Europe is Landsoldaten ("The Valiant Private Soldier") (1849), from the First Schleswig War, in Fredericia, Denmark.
+The first known monument of an unknown soldier in Europe is the Landsoldaten ('Valiant Soldier Square') created in 1849 to commemorate the First Schleswig War, in Fredericia, Denmark.